Amna346090/Amna346090/README.md

 My work is **frontend-focused**, meaning I put strong emphasis on **UI/UX, performance, and user experience**, while also handling **backend architecture and integrations** when needed.

-On the frontend, I work extensively with **React, Next.js, React Native**, and modern styling systems to build clean, scalable, and intuitive interfaces.
+On the frontend, I work extensively with **React, Next.js, React Native and Wordpress**, and modern styling systems to build clean, scalable, and intuitive interfaces.

 On the backend, I design and implement **Node.js APIs**, authentication systems, real-time features, and database-driven applications — allowing me to take features from **idea → logic → production UI**.